lync-so/lync-ios-sdk/README.md

 ### Common Issues

 **Events not appearing in dashboard:**
-- Check your `entityId` is correct
+- Check your API key is correct
 - Verify your API endpoint is working
 - Enable debug mode to see network requests
 - Check your server logs